-Much experimental research is undertaken in the field, but our research base is a modern 46m x 17m laboratory located at the RVC’s Hawkshead Campus in the Hertfordshire countryside.
-Our huge range of cutting edge equipment, much of which was innovated by our own team, was purchased through a BBSRC grant and other funding awards.
+Much experimental research is undertaken in the field, but our research base comprises two modern laboratories located at the RVC’s Hawkshead Campus in the Hertfordshire countryside: our 46m x 17m locomotion laboratory and our new 24m x 17m flight laboratory.
+Our huge range of cutting edge equipment, much of which was innovated by our own team, was purchased through research grants and other funding awards.

 Our gait laboratory equipment includes forceplates, electromyography* (EMG), and high speed and motion capture camera systems.
-We have specialised facilities for assessing musculoskeletal function; while magnetic resonance imaging (MRI) and X-ray machines are used for our recent research specialisms: evolutionary biomechanics and muscle cell activity.
+We have specialised facilities for assessing musculoskeletal function; while magnetic resonance imaging (MRI) and X-ray machines are used for evolutionary biomechanics.
 Our team have used their technical expertise to pioneer a number of new and exciting technologies for the measurement and analysis of movement.